UCSB-CCS-CS/F13-CS1L/ProjectOverviews/r5sowa.md

   -expanded upon this code using int arrays to define different note increments of a scale

-    -using int array allows one to create a different array for each scale mode that can easily be switched between,          rather than hard coding a separate noteOn function for each note of each scale
+    >using int array allows one to create a different array for each scale mode that can easily be switched between,          rather than hard coding a separate noteOn function for each note of each scale

       -makes it possible to play multiple and varying scale modes